Our lab is full at the moment. I’m only considering exceptional students.

 How to apply

-Contact me as early as possible before you apply to the school.
-Please send me an email entitled “prospective student” with a single PDF attachment containing (1) an informal cover letter explaining your scientific research interests, goals, prior experiences, and whatever else you think is relevant; (2) your CV; (3) an informal academic transcript with GPA, classes, and grades (a screenshot is fine); and (4) the name and email addresses of two references.
+Please contact me as early as possible before you apply to the department.
+Send me an email entitled “prospective student” with a single PDF attachment containing (1) an informal cover letter explaining your scientific research interests, goals, prior experiences, and whatever else you think is relevant; (2) your CV; (3) an informal academic transcript with GPA, classes, and grades (a screenshot is fine); and (4) the name and email addresses of two references.

 You do not have to work on bats to join the lab.
 I welcome researchers interested in cooperation, communication, or cognition in different systems.

 For MSc applicants: You don’t need any project ideas.
 We can think up projects together that can be completed in 2 years.
 There may be opportunities to extend or convert a successful MSc project into a PhD.
 The goal is for you to write a good paper that teaches you how to do research and makes you an expert on a very specific topic.

 For PhD applicants: You should have some ideas regarding research topics that interest you, but please don’t be afraid to send me research ideas and interests that are vague.
 The goal is for you to publish 3 or more good papers, establishing you as a research authority on the topic of your dissertation.

 - Read my advice for grad students.